History / Bio

 " Philmore Clague ? "

-Philmore was much travelled as a youngster, with a Manx Dad & an Aussie Mum he grew up in the Isle of Man as a child before moving to Sydney, Australia for his high school years .
+Philmore was much travelled as a youngster, with a Manx Dad & an Aussie Mum he grew up in the Isle of Man before moving to Sydney, Australia for his high school years .
 He first took an interest in design after joining a Sydney theatre company .
 When without a performing role Philmore would make himself useful working on costume .

 Souled Out